 Estimated cost of this option for a couple: 100,000 VT

-The usual Air Vanuatu flight from Port Vila to Tanna does not provide the spectacular views over the volcano.
-And the timing does not allow to reach the volcano without spending a night on the island.
+The usual Air Vanuatu flight from Port Vila to Tanna does not provide spectacular views over the volcano.
+And the timing does not allow visitors to reach the volcano without spending a night on the island.
 You will have to book with a different operator.
 Check out Air Taxi Vanuatu and Unity Airlines.

 If the weather or the volcano conditions do not allow the scenic flight, you receive a discount.

 You will be at the top of Mount Yasur for lunchtime.
 Unfortunately, you will miss out on watching the incredible show of molten magma in the dark.
 It is an additional 7,000 VT per person to upgrade to stay overnight with a scenic flight.

 5. Overnight stay at a resort (incl. scenic flight)